paulchambaz/twitch-cli/README.md

 Then, simply run **twitch-cli** to get a list of you streamer activity.
 Select the one you want to watch and mpv will start.

+If you want to add more streamers, simply modify the config.h file again and reinstall.

 Installation
 -